|Romulus and Remus, Capitoline Museum, Rome|

 |Latium in the 5th Century BC, Wiki|

-the river Tiber and the promontory of Mount Cicero which is 100 km (62 mi) southeast of modern day Rome.
+‘Old Latium’ was on the west coast, just at the southernmost tip of the growing Etruscan region.
+It stretched between the river Tiber and the promontory of Mount Cicero which is 100 km (62 mi) southeast of modern day Rome.

 Things began to change around 960 BC as the region emerged from the BA collapse.
 The large island of Euboea, just off the Greek mainland, had survived better than the other parts of Greece and in the 8th century BC (south of Rome) it established Cumae, the first and greatest of what would become many Greek colonies in Sicily and Southern Italy (that would remain independent through till Roman conquest).